DeGroote School of Business

 • Pilot of Innovation Minor offered jointly with Faculty of Engineering and McMaster’s incubator, The Forge.
 The inaugural course sold out in two days with 75 students registered for semester 1 and up to 125 for semester 2.

-• A new fintech course was offered as a Dean’s permission course and additional courses are under consideration.
+• A new fintech course was offered as a Dean’s permission course and additional courses are being considered.

 2020/2021